-- The Premier Voice of Advocacy for children and youth with mental health challenges and their families in Michigan!
+- The Premier Voice of Advocacy for children & youth with mental health challenges and their families!

 - MI’s Federally funded by the Substance Abuse and Mental Health Services Association (SAMHSA) to serve as the Statewide Family Network for Michigan.